History of China (1976–1989): Hua Guofeng and the return of Deng Xiaoping (1976–1978)

 In late 1976 and early 1977, the state propaganda machine was working overtime to promote Hua Guofeng.
 He was billed as being Mao's personally appointed successor (with paintings produced showing him receiving Mao's final blessings) and as having saved China from the Gang of Four.
 Hua tried to fill his mentor's shoes by, among other things, sporting an identical haircut.
-He stated that "in order to honor Chairman Mao, we should govern in accordance with his wishes." and proclaimed the "Two Whatevers", meaning that "Whatever Chairman Mao said, we will say, and whatever Chairman Mao did, we will do."
+He stated that "in order to honor Chairman Mao, we should govern in accordance with his wishes." and proclaimed the Two Whatevers, meaning that "Whatever Chairman Mao said, we will say, and whatever Chairman Mao did, we will do."
 Throughout 1977–78, policy efforts centered around economic recovery.
 Schools began to reopen, and the more extreme aspects of Mao's personality cult were toned down.
 It was now being said that he was a great leader and thinker, but not an infallible god and that the revolution had been the work of many people and not just him.
-The Cultural Revolution was said to have been a well-meaning idea that got out of control, and Hua declared that a second CR might be necessary in a few years.
+The Cultural Revolution was said to have been a well-meaning idea that got out of control, and Hua declared that a second Cultural Revolution might be necessary in a few years.
 Beginning in April 1978, newspapers stopped printing Mao's quotations in bold text.
 Nuclear weapons testing, missile, and space launches continued apace.

 Hua's reliance on Maoist orthodoxy led him to continue a cult of personality surrounding his own image alongside Mao's, equating his presence to that of Mao, but pinpointing the focus at a nominally separate era.
 To provide for distinct identity, Hua attempted his own change of the Chinese written language by further simplifying characters.
 A small number of these Hua-era simplifications continue to be in use informally, as there was no formal sanction of their legitimacy after Hua left office.
 In 1978, the National Anthem was changed to reflect pure communist ideology rather than revolutionary drive, inserting lyrics exclusively dealing with Mao Zedong Thought and building an ideal socialist nation, as opposed to the wartime patriotism reflected by the original lyrics.
-However, Hua faced difficulty legitimizing his power due to continuing factional struggle and the fact that his rule was not legitimized by the NPC until his promotion to party Chairman in 1977.
+However, Hua faced difficulty legitimizing his power due to continuing factional struggle and the fact that his rule was not legitimized by the NPC until his prior promotion to party chairman was legally ratified in 1977.